 The .zip file below contains the example Tesira configuration files for this application.

 File Download: System Design Template - Large Distance Learning Classroom

 The Large Distance Learning Classroom system requires both control and AVB networks, utilizing an AVB capable network switch.

 - 30 AVB+Control enabled ports with 13 having PoE+ (minimum PoE+ budget of 300W)

 - Additional ports as required to support VoIP, VTC, and 3rd party control

-- Configure VLAN for control ports (AVB creates its own VLAN)
+- Configure VLAN for control traffic (AVB automatically creates its own VLAN)

 - This may not be required if using physically separated networks as shown in the diagram on the right